sous-chefs/jenkins/README.md

 Recipes
 -------
-### server
+### master
-The server recipe will create the required directory structure and install jenkins.
-There are two installation methods, controlled by the `node['jenkins']['server']['install_method']` attribute:
+The master recipe will create the required directory structure and install jenkins.
+There are two installation methods, controlled by the `node['jenkins']['master']['install_method']` attribute:

 - `package` - Install Jenkins from the official jenkins-ci.org packages
 - `war` - Download the latest version of the WAR file and configure it with Runit